 The highway clings to the coast for a dozen amazing but uneventful miles, passing a few languid cattle and an occasional vacation home before coming upon one of Big Sur’s many unique sights, the massive volcanic hump of Point Sur, 19 miles south of Carmel.
 Though it’s not exactly scenic or beautiful, it definitely helps you keep your bearings.
 A symmetrical 361-foot dome, Point Sur is capped by a 128-year-old lighthouse (831/625-4419, tours Wed. and Sat.-Sun., $12 adults), which has been preserved as a state historic park.

 Andrew Molera State Park

 Spreading along the coast at the mouth of the Big Sur River, 20 miles south of Carmel, Andrew Molera State Park is a grassy former cattle ranch on the site of one of Big Sur’s oldest homesteads.
 In the 1850s, immigrant Juan Bautista Roger Cooper bought the land; in 1861, he built a cabin, which still stands along Hwy-1 near the park entrance.
-Well-blazed but sometimes boggy trails wind along both banks of the river down to the small beach, horses (831/625-5486) are available for hire, and there are quite a few nice places to camp (walk-in only).
+Well-blazed but sometimes boggy trails wind along both banks of the river down to the small beach, and there are quite a few nice places to camp (walk-in only).
 In winter, the park is also a popular resting spot for migrating monarch butterflies.